 The management company will not charge any additional fees for the issue or redemption of units through the custodian bank/depositary.
 In particular, the management company will not collect a subscription fee or redemption fee.
-This applies regardless of whether a subscription fee is provided for in the fund regulations.

 Fees charged by the distributing agent or the custodian bank